 Here are five crucial tips on how you can prevent your roof from getting damaged.

 Unless your home features an unconventional design, you probably don’t get to see your roof all that often.
 This means that, for all you know, there could be huge rust spots on your roof or missing shingles, or a bird’s nest in a hole.
 Unless you want to be surprised by a small waterfall the next time it rains, you’re going to need to check your roof regularly for damage.

-Obviously, the best people for such a job are licensed roofing contractors, but you can always do spot checks yourself.
+The best people for such a job are licensed roofing contractors, but you can always do spot checks yourself, reminds Beacon Contractor.
 Every couple of months, you should take a stepladder, don some work gloves and clamber onto your roof.
 Summer is the best time to do such inspections, but you should perform through the year to avoid any surprises.

 Beat Back Branches

 Although most roof damages stem from weather events, such as wind and hail, one of the most vicious sources of damage turns out to be the most innocuous.
 Dead leaves can wreck your roof just as thoroughly as a hurricane or a blizzard.
 Even worse are the trees and branches those leaves come from.
 A strong gust can topple over a tree or break a branch that can gouge a gaping hole through your roof.

 If you have trees growing around your property and especially close to your house, keep a careful eye on the branches and leaves.
 Make sure to cut down branches before they stretch over your roof and become a problem.